 Carrying fruit, sweets, snacks and sugary drinks with you is a great way to combat diabetic hypoglycemia.
 However, they take some time to digest and take effect.
 A much more convenient and fast-acting way to raise blood sugar levels is by taking Elovate 15 glucose packets.

 Elovate 15 contains a measured amount of glucose powder that dissolves rapidly in the mouth to ensure that blood sugar is raised in minutes.
-Elovate 15 is available in boxes of 6 packets – Buy yours here now.
+Elovate 15 is available in boxes of 6 packets – Click here to buy yours.